Antonio Rivera: Professional career

 José Antonio Rivera began his professional boxing career on February 26, 1981, after a long and successful amateur boxing career, knocking out Humberto Maldonado in the first round at Trujillo Alto, Puerto Rico.
 He posted two more wins in a row, one by knockout, then lost for the first time as a professional, beaten by Herminio Adorno by a decision in five rounds on May 22.
 Rivera avenged that loss with a first-round knockout of Adorno on July 9, in Trujillo Alto.

-Rivera won five of his next six bouts before fighting abroad for the first time, losing by a ten-round decision to Enrique Sanchez by a ten-round decision at Santo Domingo, Dominican Republic, on October 15, 1982.
+Rivera won five of his next six bouts before fighting abroad for the first time, losing by a ten-round decision to Enrique Sanchez at Santo Domingo, Dominican Republic, on October 15, 1982.
 About one year and a half later, Sanchez lost to Alberto Davila for the WBC world Bantamweight title.

 On February 12, 1983, Rivera fought for his first championship, the regional, Puerto Rican Super Bantamweight title.
 He conquered the belt by beating Orlando Perez by a twelve-round decision in Canovanas.

 Rivera won his next four fights, including a seventh-round knockout victory over Manuel Santos as part of the Wilfredo Gómez-Eladio Santana fight's undercard at the Roberto Clemente Coliseum on December 14 of that year, and his Madison Square Garden debut, a win over Vincent Christian by a fifth-round knockout on July 26, 1984, at the Garden's Felt Forum Arena.

 In his next fight, Rivera defended his Puerto Rican Super Bantamweight title against fellow Puerto Rican Juan Veloz, on September 1 in Carolina.
 The bout was a long-awaited fight by Puerto Rican fight fans and press alike; ahead on points after ten rounds, Rivera lost the fight by a knockout in round eleven.

 On February 2, 1985, Rivera re-established himself as a top ranked boxer when he knocked out Alberto Mercado in seven rounds as part of one of Victor Callejas' title defense undercards.
 At stake in that bout was a spot among the IBF's top ten challengers.
 This time, it was Rivera who staged a comeback, being behind on the judges' scorecards before defeating Mercado.

 On July 12, he met Tony Miller in Australia, and the two boxers fought to a ten-round draw (tie).
 On October 5, he beat fringe contender Irving Mitchell in San Juan by a knockout in five rounds to win the WBC continental Americas Featherweight title and position himself as the number one challenger among Featherweights with the IBF.

 Rivera next faced a relatively long layoff, while negotiations over contracts for his world title challenge were finalized.
 Rivera finally got his first shot at becoming world champion on August 30, 1986, in Osan, South Korea, when he faced the IBF world Featherweight champion, Ki-Young Chung.
 Rivera became world champion by knocking Chung out in ten rounds.